Mid-August marks the summer holiday season in Japan, known as the Obon holidays.

 Gojo Wakamiya Pottery Festival

-The first is the Gojo Wakamiya Pottery Festival, which usually takes place from 7-10 August.
+The first is the Gojo Wakamiya Pottery Festival, usually from 7-10 August.

 This pottery festival has a long history and started around 1920.

-At that time, there were many climbing kilns in the Gojo area, and Kiyomizu-yaki potteries and related workers were concentrated in the area.
+At that time, many climbing kilns were in the Gojo area, and Kiyomizu-yaki potteries and related workers were concentrated there.

 Many people visited the nearby Rikudo-Jinno-ji Temple and Nishi Otani Mausoleum during the Obon period, so the market had its roots in the people who visited these temples.